LangenGroup/MoleCool/doc/source/index.rst

 1. Molecular Dynamics Simulation Code
-	The first code only uses pre-defined constants (like the dipole matrix, hyperfine freqs, g-factors, ...) from the module :py:mod:`constants` which are	required to calculate dynamics via the rate or optical Bloch equations.
+	The first code only uses pre-defined constants (like the dipole matrix, hyperfine freqs, g-factors, ...) from a .json file which are required to calculate dynamics via the rate or optical Bloch equations.

 2. Molecular Spectra Calculation Code
 	In comparison, the second code only uses constants of the effective